-3.5.1 External Reference (GPIOB6 / RXD)
+3.5.1 External Reference (GPIOB6 / RXD / SDA / CLKIN)

-The relaxation oscillator is included on chip and the reset mode is to use this as the clock source for the chip.
-The user then has the option of switching to an external clock reference if desired.
+After reset, the internal relaxation oscillator is selected as the clock source for the chip.
+The user then has the option of switching to an external clock reference if desired by enabling the PRECS bit in the OCCS Oscillator Control register.